 Federal employees can request hardship transfers to move for personal reasons such as caring for sick parents, being closer to children after a divorce, gaining access to medical facilities for specific treatments and other circumstances that create hardships for the employee or family.
 These transfers can only happen if there is an open position or anticipated vacancy in the desired location.
 Further, agencies are not obliged to offer hardship transfers.
 There is no governmentwide hardship preference.
 Check with your agency to see if it has a hardship transfer policy.

 Official Duty Station

 Your official duty station is the duty station that is documented on the most recent notification of personnel action (for example, SF 50) for your position of record.
 Normally, your duty station is the city/town, county, and state where you regularly work, as determined by the employing agency.
 As a rule, this will be the location of your regular worksite—that is, the place where your activities are based, the location of your desk or work station, or the place where you normally perform your duties.

-The location of your official duty station affects location-based pay entitlements including locality payments, special salary rates, law enforcement officer geographic adjustments, and post differentials.
+The location of your official duty station affects location-based entitlements including locality pay, special salary rates, law enforcement officer geographic adjustments and post differentials.
 You are entitled to receive the location-based pay entitlements associated with your documented official duty station for your position of record.

-If you are reassigned (temporarily or permanently) to a new work location and receive relocation benefits for moving to the new work location under federal travel regulations, your agency must change your official duty station to the new work location.
-You will receive the location-based pay entitlements associated with the new work location.
+If you are reassigned (temporarily or permanently) to a new work location and receive relocation benefits for moving to the new location, your agency must change your official duty station to the new location.
+You will receive the location-based entitlements associated with the new location.

 If you are temporarily detailed to a position in a different duty station or are in a temporary duty travel status (receiving temporary duty travel allowances, such as per diem), your official duty station remains the location of the old or permanent worksite for your position of record.